JacopoWolf/quadtree-over-media-rs/README.md

 ![](https://img.shields.io/badge/-I'm_still_learning_rust_please_be_gentle-orange?logo=rust&logoColor=000000)

-This program calculates and draws "quads" on images in varius input formats (for supported formats see [image crate](https://crates.io/crates/image)).
+This program calculates and draws "quads" on images in varius input formats (for supported formats see the [image crate](https://crates.io/crates/image)).

 Everything is completely customizable, from rgba tresholds to subdivide the quads to how to draw the quads.